Download Our Free Wellness Guide

 Various Types of Cancer are linked to Exposure to PFAS

-“Elevated blood levels of perfluorooctanesulfonic acid (PFOS), a specific type of PFAS, was associated with higher risk of developing testicular cancer ...
+“Elevated blood levels of PFOS, a specific type of PFAS, was associated with higher risk of developing testicular cancer ...
 Results from this study suggested that PFOS and PFOA may be differentially associated with risk of breast cancer subtypes ...
 Higher kidney cancer incidence and mortality have been observed among individuals with high PFOA exposures.”

 Hormone Disruptors in Workout Clothing are of Particular Concern

 “Workout clothes, like sport bras and leggings, are designed to fit tightly—directly against our skin.
 The close contact could increase the chances of harmful chemicals getting into our bodies.
-Plus, we probably sweat in workout gear more than we do in any other kind of clothing—preliminary data suggest that sweat may increase the chances of microplastics and toxic chemicals moving through the skin into the body.”
+Plus, preliminary data suggests that sweat may increase the chances of microplastics and toxic chemicals moving through the skin into the body.”

 Toxic PFAS are Absorbed Through Skin at Levels Higher than Previously Thought